What is a co-operative

 - the investment and operational risks

 - any losses.

-A cooperative has the legal status of an individual.
-It may sue—or be sued—in its corporate name.
+A co-operative has the legal status of an individual.
+It may sue—or be sued—under its corporate name.
 This protects the members from being personally liable for most legal issues.

 A member will only need to pay for:

 - their shares

 A distributing co-operative must have share capital.
 The co-operative charges members a set fee for a share.
 This share capital will help to carry out the business of the co-operative.

 A distributing co-operative can return or distribute profits (or extra share capital) to its members.
 The return to an individual will depend on how many shares the member has.
 Members must hold at least the minimum shareholding specified in the rules.

 A distributing co-operative may distribute to members a part of the surplus generated in a year by way of: